est. 2024

-Malibu Education Foundation led the launch of Middle School Athletics in February 2024 with the seed funding support from the City of Malibu.
+Malibu Middle School proudly offers an after-school, interscholastic sports program with 10+ sports each year.
+Malibu Education Foundation launched the program in Spring 2024 with the seed funding support from the City of Malibu.

-The teams compete in the FIYA league.
-It’s a middle school league which allows for the flexibility a small schools like Malibu Middle needs, while offering the ability to build a robust, competitive athletics program for our students.
+The teams compete in the FIYA league, a middle school league which allows for the flexibility a small school like Malibu Middle needs, while offering the ability to build a robust, interscholastic athletics program for our students.
+The sports offerings for 2024-25 are:

-The Malibu Middle School Athletics program is a no-cut program, to encourage broad participation and multi-sport participation.
+The Malibu Middle School Athletics program is a no-cut program, to encourage broad participation and multi-sport athletics.

 For specific questions related to the program, please email Daryl Adams at dadams@smmusd.org or text Daryl at 323-595-4042.